QuantLet/DYTEC/P_beta_est/README.md

 curves of hurricanes for differentlevels of tau.
 Plots the norm of estimated slope functions beta of hurricane data and plots the estimated beta functions.'

-Keywords: squared norm, curve, expectile, time varying, slope, beta, hurricane
+Keywords: squared norm, curve, expectile, time varying, slope, beta, hurricane, DYTEC

-Keywords[new]: DYTEC

 See also: data_load_hurricanes.R